Friday, July 7, 2017

-In one place the Quran says that no changes to it occurred, and in another it says changes to it indeed took place.
+In one place the Quran states that no changes occurred in its text, and in another it says changes to it indeed took place.

 Great and wise God, you are holy.
 We magnify your name and worship your majesty.
 You are our God, Lord, King and Savior.
 Thank you for the truth of the Gospel and for the consistency of your Word.

 I pray for the Muslims I know, for Muslims around me, and for Muslims I have met recently.
-They are guided by a book that is far from being your holy Word.
+The book they are guided by is far from being your holy Word.
 Help them see and realize the incohesion and confusion in their book.

 Reveal yourself to them.
 Show them Jesus in his compassion, sacrificial love and forgiveness.
 Let your Word penetrate their hearts.
-May they be convicted by your Holy Spirit to repent of the sin of rejecting your Son.
-May they believe in his redemptive power and kneel to him at the cross.
+May they be convicted by your Holy Spirit and repent of the sin of rejecting your Son.
+May they believe in his redemptive power and kneel before him at the cross.

 Help them grow in their knowledge of Christ.
-Anoint them and send them forth to announce the Good News to other Muslims.
+Anoint them and send them forth to proclaim the Good News to other Muslims.